actionhero/www.actionherojs.com/tutorials/file-server.md

 ActionHero comes with a file server which clients can make use of to request files from the ActionHero server.
 ActionHero is not meant to be a 'rendering' server, but can serve static files.

-If a directory is requested rather than a file, ActionHero will look for the file in that directory defined by `api.config.commonWeb.directoryFileType` (which defaults to `index.html`).
-Failing to find this file, an error will be returned defined in `api.config.general.flatFileIndexPageNotFoundMessage`
+If a directory is requested rather than a file, ActionHero will look for the file in that directory defined by `config.commonWeb.directoryFileType` (which defaults to `index.html`).
+Failing to find this file, an error will be returned defined in `config.general.flatFileIndexPageNotFoundMessage`

-You can use the `await api.staticFile.get(connection)` in your actions (where the response object contains `error`, `fileStream`, `mime`, and `length`).
+You can use the `await staticFile.get(connection)` in your actions (where the response object contains `error`, `fileStream`, `mime`, and `length`).
 Note that fileStream is a stream which can be pipe'd to a client.
 You can use this in actions if you wish.

 On unix/OSX operating systems, symlinks for both files and folders will be followed.